-The Nebraska Medical Center’s Pain Management Program has been serving patients for over 40 years and is one of the longest running pain management programs in the country.
-The program is designed for patients with chronic pain, which means pain lasting at least 6 months.
+The Nebraska Medicine Chronic Pain Management Program has been serving patients for more than 40 years and is one of the longest running chronic pain management programs in the country.
+The program is designed for patients with chronic pain, which means pain lasting at least six months.
 In fact, most of our patients have had pain lasting years, interfering with their daily lives, including their ability to keep a job, do housework and socialize.

-By the time patients come to see us, most have already tried a variety of interventions for their pain, including physical therapy, medications, acupuncture, injections and surgery.
+By the time patients come to see us, most have already tried a variety of interventions for their pain, including physical therapy, medications, acupuncture, injections or surgery.

-What makes our program different is that patients are with us for 3 or 4 weeks, Monday through Friday, 8:00 a.m. to 4:30 p.m.
+What makes our program different is patients are with us for four weeks, from 8 a.m. to 4:30 p.m., Monday through Friday.
 During this time they work closely with our physical therapists, psychologists, nurse and medical director to develop an individualized treatment plan.
-While in the program, patients are mentored by fellow participants who have at least 2 weeks of experience in the program, allowing patients to see the benefits of treatment in other patients with chronic pain.
+While in the program, patients are mentored by fellow participants who have at least two weeks of experience in the program, allowing patients to see the benefits of treatment in other patients with chronic pain.

-The three primary goals of the treatment plan are improving physical functioning, learning a variety of techniques to manage pain, and evaluating medications, including possibly tapering those that are unhelpful.
+The three primary goals of the treatment plan are to improve physical function, learning a variety of techniques to manage pain, and evaluate medications, including possibly tapering those that are unhelpful.

 Treatment involves both individual and group therapy facilitated by physical therapists, clinical health psychologists and nurses.

-- Improving physical functioning, including flexibility, endurance, coordination and strength
+- Improving physical function, including flexibility, endurance, coordination and strength

 - Learning behavioral and psychological techniques for managing pain